anagha-microsoft/databricks-workshops/data-engineering/nyc-taxi-workshop/README.md

-# Data engineering workshop with the famous NYC taxi dataset
+# Data engineering workshop with the NYC taxi dataset

 This workshop has been created to help get started on Azure Databricks.